storyblok/storyblok/README.md

 ### pull-components

-Download your space's components schema as json
+Download your space's components schema as json.
+This command will download 2 files: 1 for the components and 1 for the presets.

 ```sh
 $ storyblok pull-components --space <SPACE_ID>